Holuphilix/23-Helm-Web-App-2/README.md

-# 🚀 Helm Chart Customization — NGINX Web App
+# 🚀 Mini Project: Helm Chart Customization — NGINX Web App

 This project demonstrates how to deploy an NGINX web server to a Kubernetes cluster using Helm.
 It includes customizing a Helm chart, configuring resources, and deploying the application.